RasulPirsoltanov1/SparkNestMicroservices/README.md

 ## Assistance on Topics

-If you need more information or assistance, please refer to the help files on the topic or contact me.
+If you need more information or assistance, please contact me.